krishna1rpr/attendance-system/README.md

   Spring Boot Web - for creating Rest Api
   Spring Security + JWT - for authentication of users JMS - for sending temporary admin authorization OTP

+Features:
+-  JWT authentication.
+-  Location based validation for Student + Teacher OTP for attendance.
+-  Creation of Proxy teachers by admin if a teacher is absent.
+-  Analytics of records of attendance for admin.